 - Coachability and consistency

-- Ability to learn a technical product (if applicable)
+- Ability to learn a technical product if applicable

 Top candidates have options.
 If your process is unclear, they will move on.
+Spelling out the steps also holds your internal team accountable to move quickly.

 - Step 1: short intro call